tanvir-ahmed-m4/com0com/ReadMe.txt

 FAQs & HOWTOs
 =============

+Q. Is it possible to run com0com on Windows 9x platform?
+A. No, it is not possible.
+You need Windows 2000 platform or newer.

 Q. Is it possible to install or uninstall com0com silently (with no user intervention and no user interface)?
 A. Yes, it's possible with /S option, for example: